Restaurant Opportunities Center: Activities

 ROC conducts workplace campaigns to encourage restaurant owners to increase wages and improve working conditions for employees.
 ROC provides free training in many areas of restaurant work for restaurant workers and workers seeking employment in most of its chapters.

 In early 2012, ROC launched its "Dignity at Darden" campaign, targeting what it alleged to be discrimination and wage theft by Darden Restaurants, which owns and operates such chains as Olive Garden, LongHorn Steakhouse and Capital Grille.
 ROC members and staff appeared at Darden's 2012 annual shareholder's meeting to advance their complaints.
 ROC dropped the lawsuit in mid-2012.

 In 2013, ROC United launched its One Fair Wage campaign - a policy that would increase the tipped minimum wage to the minimum wage and allow tipping practices to remain in place.
 In 2019, the One Fair Wage campaign split off from ROC United and became its own non-profit with Jayaraman and Mamdouh leaving ROC United to lead the new non-profit.

 Since the split in 2019, ROC has returned to its roots of workplace organizing, local policy work, and workforce development.

 In 2020, ROC United raised around one million dollars to support unemployed & underemployed restaurant workers during the height of the pandemic.
-Some of those campaigns include the Caribou Coffee Workers United campaign, the paid sick days campaign in Pittsburgh, PA, and the Strategic Hospitality legal settlement in Nashville, TN.
+Some of those campaigns included the Caribou Coffee Workers United campaign, the paid sick days campaign in Pittsburgh, Pennsylvania, and the Strategic Hospitality legal settlement in Nashville, Tennessee.

+In 2023, ROC United was recognized by the Occupational Safety and Health Administration for its work to address dangers and hazards of heat exposure in the restaurant industry.

+Later in 2023, ROC United supported employees from the South Park-themed entertainment center in sending a petition to management, demanding more transparency and better communication on a number of issues.
+In 2024, employees sought union recognition with Actors’ Equity Association and IATSE Local 7.